These Apple Crisps in a jar are perfect for gift giving!

 Moving on… :)

-Add the sugar (or have your helper do it) and stir well.
+Add the sugar and stir well.
 Set the apples aside.

 Combine oats, baking mix or flour, brown sugar, cinnamon and slowly add in soft butter.
 Trust me on this one – don’t melt the butter or try to add in cold butter.
 It just doesn’t work well.